splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/5-working-with-multiples/1-tour/04-03-editor.md

 We want to be able to switch between editing and playing.
 To model this we can think of the game as being in one of two states: playing or editing.
 If we know this, then different things can happen when you are in these different states.

-Modeling this is actually very simple.
+Modelling this is actually very simple.
 We can create a `explorer_state_kind` enumeration with the two states, and place a value of this type in the `explorer_data`.
 Then our code in draw game and handle input can read this value to determine which things to draw and which actions to allow.

 1. Add a new enumeration with two states.
 One to indicate the playing state and one for the editing state.
 2. Add a field to the `explorer_data` struct to capture the program's state.